escherlies/elm-color/README.md

 # elm-color

-An Elm package to programmatically work with web colors.
+An Elm package to work with web colors.

 # Example